sanjar91/Fantastic-Four/AssuranceCases.md

 If the logging destination is set for a file, the stdout, or stderr rather than just the $SYS topic, published messages to the $SYS topic are not included, and the file is removed from the reach of any broker-users from deleting records or messages.
 This can be found through [logging.c](https://github.com/eclipse/mosquitto/blob/master/src/logging.c), in that there are no references to the publisher or subscriber handlers that accept the messages for the $SYS topic.
 This means it's impossible for a message that is published to be injected to a physical mosquitto log.
 This was also tested by our group and verified to be true.

-GitHub internal project task assignments and collaborations: [Kanban Board](https://github.com/sanjar91/Fantastic-Four/projects/3)
+GitHub internal project task assignments and collaborations: [Assurance Cases Software Security Engineering Kanban Board](https://github.com/sanjar91/Fantastic-Four/projects/3)